-Griffo Posted December 6, 2007 Share Posted December 6, 2007 I don't understand why you'd be more likely to offer advice about your breed of choice, as temperament has squat to do with a dogs breed.
+Griffo Posted December 6, 2007 Share Posted December 6, 2007 lilli said: Rachelle said: I don't understand why you'd be more likely to offer advice about your breed of choice, as temperament has squat to do with a dogs breed.
 Of course you can offer advice on issues like grooming and feeding etc, but it is no safer offering behavioural advice for a breed you know vs one you dont.
 Temperament is not breed specific.
 And I responded, saying your assertion was incorrect and that when it came to ASD and CAO - understanding them as a breed is the first step to successfully training them.
 Hence, why breed advice was/is relevant This is where i disagree, i believe the first step in training any dog is finding out their drives, what they like and what they don't like.
 I think this applies to any dog of any breed.
 If you can recognise these things then knowing the breed is not relevant.
 Well thats what i believe anyway.
 However that said i do appreciate your opinion and understand what you are saying.
 Link to comment Share on other sites More sharing options...

-Griffo Posted December 6, 2007 Share Posted December 6, 2007 jaybeece So where do you draw the line?
+Griffo Posted December 6, 2007 Share Posted December 6, 2007 myszka said: jaybeece Quote So where do you draw the line?
 Should people just stop giving any advice so the next person who asks how to get their dog to heel is immediately told to see a behaviouralist?
 I think we should ask Troy to close the training section, way to much advcie here Now i think that's a little extreme.
 Link to comment Share on other sites More sharing options...

-jaybeece Posted December 6, 2007 Share Posted December 6, 2007 (edited) However, I dont think training is breed specific.
+jaybeece Posted December 6, 2007 Share Posted December 6, 2007 (edited) Rachelle said: However, I dont think training is breed specific.
 So you believe that it's possible to train a CAO using the same methods as a pug?
 Or a dobe with the same methods as a lab?
 A mastiff the same as a KCS?
 Before you answer that from a broad view I think that you can, afterall you just want them to sit and all dogs sit in the same way.
 But I think that the breed definitely needs to be taken into consideration as temperament vary vastly between breeds and be very significant so the finer details such as rewards and training tools must vary depending on the breed and/or dog.
 Whacking a choker on a "soft" breed and correcting for disobeying is a terrible idea.
 So is expecting a greyhound to go batty over food rewards.
 There are certainly exceptions to the rule, but generally speaking it's a good start to determining how to approach training and, as you may have noticed, whenever someone asks for advice the breed is always given or requested.
 Edited December 6, 2007 by jaybeece Link to comment Share on other sites More sharing options...

-MonElite Posted December 6, 2007 Share Posted December 6, 2007 I think there is a line where the advice is safe and is not safe to give. where is that line?
+MonElite Posted December 6, 2007 Share Posted December 6, 2007 Quote I think there is a line where the advice is safe and is not safe to give. where is that line?
 Link to comment Share on other sites More sharing options...

-BJean Posted December 6, 2007 Share Posted December 6, 2007 This is where i disagree, i believe the first step in training any dog is finding out their drives, what they like and what they don't like.
+BJean Posted December 6, 2007 Share Posted December 6, 2007 Rachelle said: This is where i disagree, i believe the first step in training any dog is finding out their drives, what they like and what they don't like.
 I think this applies to any dog of any breed.
 If you can recognise these things then knowing the breed is not relevant.
 Well thats what i believe anyway.
 However that said i do appreciate your opinion and understand what you are saying.
 Rachelle, eg 1: you have a female dog - which you know very well, but it is very dog aggressive.
 The level of dog aggression is intense.
 Dog is well socialised, great with people, confident and not fear aggressive. has no prey drive.
 Pack orientated. eg 2: You own a male dog - your previous dogs have been GSDs and Dobes - you are a competent dog handler but the dog is exhibiting aggression towards your famiy (partner and children) who the dog has grown up with.
 Has no prey drive, pack orientated.
 Does it matter what breed of dog the above are?
 So you know what the dogs like and don't like - what if you are missing something? what if what you 'know' about your dog is wrong.
 Most breed issues are because people incorrectly 'know' their dog and what it values.
 How do you go about training a dog when your fundamental understanding of what and why your dog is, is wrong?
 Is the dog misbehaving by not dropping or sitting?
 How soon should you expect a response to your command?
 Link to comment Share on other sites More sharing options...

 MonElite Posted December 6, 2007 Share Posted December 6, 2007 jaybeece - this isnt what Rachelle is saing, she is saying that in dobes there will be soft dog and hard dogs and applying one method becosue of the breed is incorrect.
 I totally agree with that.
 However her line that any breed of dog can display lets say high prey drive - I disagree, as mentioned before Im yet to hear about a LGB having high prey drive.
 Link to comment Share on other sites More sharing options...